On a Novel Application of Wasserstein-Procrustes for Unsupervised Cross-Lingual Learning: Properties of the Wasserstein-Procrustes Problem

 The significance of the different natural initialization is that it gives us a starting point for different problems that have the same solution $P$.
 It must be noted, however, that these transformations of $X_{0}$ are not the unique ones that will have the same original solution, as the trace norm is invariant to any orthogonal transformation; however, they help to avoid bad local minima as we will show in Section~\ref{sec:experiments} below.
+Another way of looking at these initialization is that we are performing PCA to the embedding matrices without a dimensionality reduction. \citet{hoshen2018nonadversarial} proposed using PCA in a similar context.